andreabertolini1995/push_swap/README.md

 | rrr | rra and rrb at the same time. |

 ## General approach
-This ptimisation problem can be solved in multipe diffeerent ways.
-The following are the high-level steps followed by my approach:
+This optimisation problem can be solved in multipe ways.
+The following are the high-level steps of my approach:
 * find the number in stack a that requires the least number of operations (in both stacks) to be pushed to stack b
 * push the number to stack b.
 Note that the number is always pushed in the correct position, so that stack a gets implicitly sorted while being moved to stack b
 * repeat this operation for all the numbers in stack a